Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Georgian art refers to the artistic and architectural style that prevailed during the reigns of the four King Georges in Britain from 1714 to 1830.

-Graffiti art is a term used to describe images or text that are typically spray-painted onto buildings.
+Graffiti is a term used to describe images or text that are typically spray-painted onto buildings.

-Graphic design is the art or technique of integrating text and images in advertisements, magazines, or books.
+Graphic design refers to the arrangement of visual elements like text and images, typically for advertisements, magazines or books.

-Graphite is a metallic grey writing and drawing material, primarily used in pencil form.
-However, artists also use graphite powder for drawing.
+Graphite is a metallic grey writing and drawing material, primarily used in pencil or powder form.

 Grupo Frente was a Brazilian art movement in the 1950s that rejected the figuration and nationalism of modernist Brazilian painting.